PROMETHIA-27/dependency_injection_like_bevy_from_scratch/src/introductions.md

 # Introductions

-*Note: this book contains runnable examples.
+*Note: this book contains runnable examples at the end of some chapters.
 You can click the play button to see their output!*

 ## What is this book about?